rizac/emec-2021-api/README.md

 - **check** that all `LoadModule`s point to an existing path, in the example above `/usr/lib/apache2/modules/`
-- The example above **works if no other site is enabled and configured**, in case you will need to configure all other sites to skip `[site_url]/fdsnws/event/1/query`
+- **The example above works if no other site is enabled and configured.
+Because this is most likely not the case, then you will probably tell all other configured sites to skip all requests to `[site_url]/fdsnws/event/1/query`** (ProxyPass?
+WsgiScriptAlias?
+I did not investigate it)

 ### Test apache: